jxLiu-bio/DiffGSP/README.md

 - Windows: Windows 10

 ### Python Dependencies
-DifGSP requires the version of Python >= 3.8.
+DiffGSP requires the version of Python >= 3.8.

 ```